Meditation Classes FAQ

 Here are some common questions that people ask about our meditation classes.
 If you have any other questions please contact us and we will be happy to help you in anyway.

 Q: What weekly classes are available?

 A: Weekly meditation classes mainly take place in the evening although we do run several lunchtime meditation classes.
-Bodhisattva Centre now runs weekly classes at approximately 7 venues around the South East of England.
+Bodhisattva Centre now runs weekly classes at several venues around the South East of England.
 The classes cover all the essential ideas in Buddhism in a simple, structured and down-to-earth way, and enable us to learn how to meditate and then make steady progress.

 Q: Do I need to be Buddhist to attend a weekly class?

 A: No. We try to present Buddha’s teachings in a way that is accessible to everyone, and no religious obligation is required.